MohitGoel92/Power-BI/README.md

 <p align="center"> <img width="1000" src= "/Pics/Intro_1.png"> </p>

+From the diagram above, we observe a dashboard that gives detailed information that can be learnt simply from inspection.
+In addition to all the charts and diagrams, we also notice drop down menus at the top of the dashboard.
+This means users can extract the specific information that's required and drill down to their chosen level of granularity.

 ### Advantages of using Power BI

 - Power BI is quick to setup and is intuitive to use like Excel.